-While finishing the revisited and new “Web Performance Testing with Microsoft Visual Studio 2013” training at SQS Academy, I found a very interesting topic to cover, idea of my colleague Carl Bricknell, that is to migrate Fiddler2 sessions to Visual Studio generating new Web Tests.
+While finishing the revisited and new “Web Performance Testing with Microsoft Visual Studio 2013” training, I found a very interesting topic to cover, idea of my colleague Carl Bricknell, that is to migrate Fiddler2 sessions to Visual Studio generating new Web Tests.

 As you know Visual Studio 2013 Ultimate and Visual Studio 2015 Enterprise have included the templates for Load and Performance Tests.